-PhD and MPhil candidates who have published their work during candidature may include publications, where appropriate, as part of their thesis, along with chapters that are written specifically for the thesis.
-The Graduate Research Students Policy outlines what publications can be included in the thesis.
+Graduate research candidates may include in progress or published material, as part of their thesis, along with chapters that are written specifically for the thesis.
+The Graduate Research Training Policy outlines what can be included in the thesis.

-All theses, whether they contain publications or not, must include a literature review that clearly details the research question and a general discussion that integrates the work and places the publications into the context of the research question.
+All theses, whether they contain in progress or published material, must include a literature review that clearly details the research question and a general discussion that integrates the work and places the publications into the context of the research question.

-If you include publications in your thesis, you may have to supplement the papers with additional methods sections as they are often abbreviated in published articles.
-You are also encouraged to include any data and discussion that was omitted from the published article as an addendum in the thesis.
+If you include in progress or published material in your thesis, you may have to supplement the papers with additional methods sections as they are often abbreviated in published articles.
+You are also encouraged to include any data and discussion that was omitted from the article as an addendum in the thesis.

-On submission you will be required to confirm that the work in the publications is your own, and that your co-authors attest to this and give permission for the article to be included in the thesis.
+When submitting your thesis, you will be required to confirm that the work in the articles is your own, and that your co-authors attest to this and give permission for the article to be included in the thesis.
 To do this, you must complete the Declaration for a thesis with publication form and approach all co-authors to sign the Co-author authorisation form.
 You must upload these forms with your thesis on submission.

-You will also need to include a preface in your thesis that clearly indicates your contribution to each of the publications.
+You will also need to include a preface in your thesis that clearly acknowledges the publication status of article(s) and your contribution to each.

 The preface outlines any work carried out in collaboration with others, editorial assistance received or parts of the work completed outside of your candidature.
 Read the Preparation of Graduate Research Theses rules for details.